xXleowXx/gitlab-charts/doc/backup-restore/index.md

 ### Backups to Google Cloud Storage (GCS)

 To backup to GCS you must set `gitlab.task-runner.backups.objectStorage.backend` to `gcs`.
 This ensures that the task-runner uses the `gsutil` CLI when storing and retrieving objects.
+Additionally you must set `gitlab.task-runner.backups.objectStorage.config.gcpProject` to the project ID of the GCP project that contains your storage buckets.
 You must create a Kubernetes secret with the contents of an active service account JSON key where the service account has the `storage.admin` role for the buckets you will use for backup.
 Below is an example of using the `gcloud` and `kubectl` to create the secret.

 ```shell